iLib-js/ilib-loctool-webos-ts-resource/README.md

 allows it to read and localize ts resource files.
 This plugins is optimized for webOS platform.

 ### TSResource FileType
-This plugins is for generate [TS](https://doc.qt.io/qt-6/linguist-ts-file-format.html) type of resource file from QML application.
+This plugin is for generating [TS](https://doc.qt.io/qt-6/linguist-ts-file-format.html) type of resource file from the QML application.
 The TS file format used by Qt Linguist.
-The TS file is a intermediate output for QML localization. *.qm fils are required for the application.
-Converting ts file to qm work happen during a webOS build.
-Here's simple ts file example.
+The TS file is an intermediate output for QML localization. *.qm files are required for the application.
+Converting ts file to qm file work happens during a webOS build.
+Here's a simple ts file example.
 ```xml
    <?xml version="1.0" encoding="utf-8"?>
    <!DOCTYPE TS>